-Chad Greer recognized with Northwestern Mutual's 2020 Community Service Award for work with Big Brothers Big Sisters of Middle Tennessee
+Chad Greer has been recognized as a 2023 Community Service Award winner for his leadership and volunteer service with Big Brothers Big Sisters of Middle Tennessee.

 A commitment to community and public service is a hallmark of Optimis Wealth.
 Each team member supports his or her community in a personal and meaningful way.

 Chad and Scott lead the way with a long history of community service.
 Chad is a well-known volunteer leader of Big Brothers Big Sisters, Safe Haven Family Shelter and United Way, and has won four national awards for community service.
 As an active member of the Nashville community, Scott serves on the Middle Tennessee Chapter of the Financial Planning Association and the Estate Planning Council of Middle Tennessee.
 He also serves as the City of Franklin Ward 3 alderman, a youth sports coach and member of the Heritage Foundation and Battle of Franklin Trust.
 As a team, Optimis Wealth volunteers for United Way and Safe Haven Family Shelter.